BiswarupM/BiswarupM.github.io/_pages/cv.md

 ### Honors and Awards
-* The Endowment Foreign Travel Scholarship, August 2015 Scholarship from University of Calcutta was granted for the studies at Grenoble INP in France.
+* The Endowment Foreign Travel Scholarship, August 2015 Scholarship from University of Calcutta for the studies at Grenoble INP in France.
 * Auvergne-Rhone-Alpes Scholarship, February 2017
   Scholarship from Grenoble INP to carry out Master's thesis at KTH in Sweden.